daniil/staticweb-hdydo/README.md

 Before we add more messaging functionality to our app, let's make sure that we have user authentication, so you don't have to enter your author name every time you refresh the page.

-In Firebase Dashboard go to 'Login & Auth' tab and enable 'Email & Password' Authentication.
+In Firebase Dashboard go to _Login & Auth_ tab and enable _Email & Password_ Authentication.
 After that first thing we'll do in our app is check whether user is authorized when he opens our app:

 `var authData = fbDataRef.getAuth();`

-Since we haven't added any login or registration code just yet, this should return 'null'.
+Since we haven't added any login or registration code just yet, this should return `null`.
 We'll use that to give user a way to register or login.
-Add id="chat-controls" to your Author and Message ui.form so we can access it via jQuery.
+Add `id="chat-controls"`` to your Author and Message ui.form so we can access it via jQuery.
 Add a login/register container above it:

 ```
 <div id="auth-container" class="auth-container">